Rule 3745-40-01 | Definitions.

 (1) "Bedrock" means any continuous or connected solid rock exposed at the surface of the earth or covered by soil or glacial deposits.

-(3) "Beneficial use site" means an authorized beneficial use site where class B biosolids are beneficially used or an area of land where bulk exceptional quality biosolids are beneficially used.
+(3) "Beneficial use site" means an authorized beneficial use site where class B biosolids are beneficially used for agricultural use or an area of land where bulk exceptional quality biosolids are beneficially used for agricultural use.
 For the purposes of this definition, an area of land is all contiguous acres at a single authorized beneficial use site or a single beneficial use site where class B or bulk exceptional quality biosolids will be beneficially used, respectively.

 (4) "Beneficial use site authorization" means a written authorization in the form of a letter from the director or an authorized representative permitting the beneficial use of class B biosolids on a beneficial use site.

-(5) "Beneficial use site operator" means the person who plants, grows, harvests or otherwise manages feed crops, fiber crops, food crops or pasture land on a beneficial use site.
+(5) "Beneficial use site operator" means the person who plants, grows, harvests or otherwise manages feed crops, fiber crops, food crops, turf, or pasture on a beneficial use site.

-(8) "Biosolids management plan" means a plan for the treatment, disposal, transfer or storage of sewage sludge or biosolids or the beneficial use of biosolids that has been approved by the director.
+(10) "Biosolids management permit" means a permit approved and issued by the Ohio environmental protection agency for the treatment, disposal, transfer or storage of sewage sludge or biosolids or the beneficial use of biosolids that is not covered by an NPDES permit.

 (C)